 - Cranberry juice – Unsweetened.
 4 oz. cranberry juice to 28 oz. water.
 8 oz. diluted juice per day.

-- Milk – One tablespoon of cow, almond, coconut or rice milk per day.
+- Milk – One tablespoon of cow, almond, coconut, oat or rice milk per day.

 - Primal Kitchen Foods® Ketchup

-- Tamari soy sauce – Wheat-free soy sauce
+- Tamari soy sauce – Gluten-free soy sauce.
+Avoid if allergic to soy.

-- Vinegar – Balsamic and apple cider vinegar are best.
+- Vinegar – Balsamic and apple cider vinegars are best.

 - Broth, stock – Chicken, beef, turkey or vegetable; no added sugar or oil.